 The New England Council has had great success with collaborative research programs.
 We currently use Research Set Aside programs to fund research that is critical to the management of several of our species.
 For example, the Scallop RSA program provides \$10-15 million per year that is used to survey the scallop resource, investigate bycatch, and develop gear solutions to minimize interactions with endangered turtles.
 All of these activities require EFPs before they can be conducted.
-The changes to the EFP process that are proposed in HR 2023 will make it much more difficult to conduct the necessary research in a timely fashion.
-We are moving to multi-year awards, which will be hampered by the HR 2023 requirement that EFPs be renewed annually.
-We are also confused why the proposed language provides the states increased oversight of EFPs in federal waters through the review requirements.
+We are moving to multi-year awards, which will be hampered by the any requirement that EFPs be renewed annually.
+Providing the states increased oversight of EFPs in federal waters through review requirements would further slow the approval process, delaying needed research.
 In our region, most fishing in federal waters is the purview of the Council.

 The South Atlantic Council believes that the existing EFP regulations provide a sufficient framework for the expedited, uniform, yet regionally-based process envisioned to test solutions and collect data to address specific management issues.
 EFPs have been used in the South Atlantic to collect data regarding proposed depth-based area closures, to test gear configurations for bycatch reduction, and to address invasive species issues.
-Because the Council has received an increased number of EFPs with varying degrees of detail in recent years, it recently directed staff to develop a review process for inclusion in the Handbook/SOPPs.
-The intent is to provide clarity to both the NMFS Southeast Regional Office, as well as to potential EFP applicants, the Council's expectations regarding completion of necessary EFP materials prior to Council review.
-In addition to a determination from the NMFS that the EFP is complete as per the Council's guidance, the process will include a presentation of the EFP to the appropriate Council Committee prior to the public comment session at the Council meeting where it is being reviewed.
+The Council has worked successfully with the Southeast Regional Office to develop effective practices for reviewing EFPs.

-Some of the proposed legislative changes to current EFP regulations may be overly prescriptive and have the unintended consequence of inhibiting the Councils' ability to address specific management issues in an expedited fashion.
-EFPs that are limited to only 1 year will probably severely limit the usefulness of the data received as often the first year fishermen are just getting adjusted to trying the new process.
-It often takes a second year to work out the bugs just like many of the fishery grants are extended year after year to get a baseline that has meaning.
-The higher the bar is set for reviews and such, the fewer the applicants you will have; often it is the small players that come up with good innovative ideas.
+Some of the proposed legislative changes to current EFP regulations may be overly prescriptive, overly burdensome, and have the unintended consequence of inhibiting the Council's ability to address specific management issues in an expedited fashion.
+EFPs that are limited to only 1 year will probably severely limit the usefulness of the data received.
+As with any scientific study, the first sampling season may be largely a pilot used to develop effective methods that can be applied efficiently in later years.
+Additionally, a single year of data from any study is often highly uncertain due to inherent ecosystem variability.
+Setting overly restrictive conditions for timing and review can be challenging and may reduce applicants; often it is the small players and active fishermen that come up with good innovative ideas.
+(Latest update May 2021).